-A single discount rate of 2.85% was used to measure the total OPEB liability.
+For the actuarial valuation as of January 1, 2020, a single discount rate of 2.85% was used to measure the total OPEB liability.
 This single discount rate was based on an expected rate of return on OPEB plan investments of 7.25% and a municipal bond rate of 2.00%.
 The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made at rates equal to \$3,500,000 per year.
 Based on these assumptions, the OPEB plan's fiduciary net position and future contributions were sufficient to finance the benefit payments through the year 2034.
 As a result, the long-term expected rate of return on OPEB plan investments was applied to projected benefit payments through the year 2034, and the municipal bond rate was applied to all benefit payments after that date.